flipxcrsp/flipxcrsp/README.md

 You can call me Flip.

-This space is where I keep track of the things I’m learning, testing, and occasionally breaking.
-I like diving into labs, tools, workflows, and technical products that solve problems (&& sometimes create them).
+This space is where I keep track of the things I’m learning, testing, && occasionally breaking.
+I like diving into labs, tools, workflows, and technical products that solve problems (or sometimes create them).

 Most of what you'll find here isn't polished engineering work.
-It's experimentation, observations, and understanding how systems actually function once people start using them.
+It's experimentation, observations, & understanding how systems actually function once people start using them.

 Before technical concepts, certifications, or titles... there was usually a belief.
 A curiosity.
 A problem someone wanted solved.

 I started young taking orders from classmates and building gaming PCs before I ever understood terms like "solutions engineering."
 Looking back, it was never just about hardware.
 It was understanding what people wanted, then figuring out how to build it.

 I don't believe you need to fit a certain mold to get into tech.

-This page is my way of bridging technical curiosity, business thinking, and communication without drowning everything in jargon or artificial polish.
+This page is my way of bridging technical curiosity & business thinking without drowning in jargon or artificial polish.

 ---